 Remind yourself that you want life to be happy and fulfilling.
 So don’t be scared/hesitant to keep looking for the vocation which will bring you the highest degree of satisfaction.

-Here at Financially Mint one of my goals is to show students how to take control of their money through good money habits, the right mentality and other tips.
+Here at Financially Mint one of my goals is to show students and young adults how to take control of their money through good money habits, the right mentality and other tips.
 Another of my goals is to show students that life is not all about work.
 Life is not all about the 9 to 5 grind, about earning money just to pay the bills and complaining about your boss.

 A lot of awesome millennial personal finance bloggers talk about their lives changing at the ages of 30/40 as they fixed their finances, changed jobs, and pursued financial independence.
-But what if you could reach financial independence right out of college?
+But what if you could reach financial independence right out of university?
 What if you could focus the rest of your life doing what you enjoy, exploring the world and pursuing your ‘passion’?
 It’s not impossible and it’s not just a dream.
 In fact, you can get started now: by choosing a degree that you love.